patroclos/toylang/README.md

 ## Roadmap ##
 - implement if/else
-- more types like strings and pointers
+- more types like chars, arrays and pointers
+- loops
+- make compiler to output native executable instead of IR bitcode